 The planned activities will not increase the probability of occurrence or the consequences of an accident or malfunction of equipment important to safety previously evaluated.
 The planned activities will not create the possibility of an accident or malfunction of a different type than any evaluated previously.
-The hundling of loads over the reactor vessel will be subject to lift height limitations such that the consequences of postulated load drops above the reactor vessel would be bounded by previously evaluated accidents.
-The drop of the PA has been shown to be extremely unlikely and the unimpeded fall of the PA striking the reactor vessel is not credible.
-Since the operation of systems and equipment are in accordance with approved procedures to ensure compliance to technical specifications, the tasks included in this SER will not reduce the margin of safety as defined in the basis for any technical specification.
+The handling of loads over the reactor vessel will be subject to lift height limitations such that the consequences of postulated load drops above the reactor vessel would be bounded by previously evaluated accidents.
+The drop of the PA has been shown to be extremely unlikely.
+However, the unimpeded fall of the PA from its maximum lift height to its normal position in the reactor vessel has been analysed and the analysis is described in Reference 6.
+This analysis demonstrates that this drop of the PA falls within the bounds of the analysis performed in Reference 5.
+Since the operation of systems and equipment are in accordence with approved procedures to ensure compliance to technical specifications, the tasks included in this SER will not reduce the margin of safety as defined in the basis for any technical specification.